This is an extract from Tony Czarnecki’s book: ‘Democracy for a Human Federation’

 - Ensure global political, economic and social order necessary to focus all efforts on our survival, since lack of a reasonable global stability may become, through combinatorial effects, an existential risk on its own

 - Endeavour, to preserve what is best in Humanity as a kind of a treasure chest that at some stage might be passed to Superintelligence – our values, rights, and intellectual and cultural assets, to avoid the emergence of a valueless Superintelligence, or equipped with dangerous values and objectives that in the end could destroy us all.

 But then we must also look from a narrower, European perspective.
 Over the last 60 years of its existence, EU has managed to achieve something unprecedented in the European history – peace, continuous economic growth and relative social order.
 That pedigree and experience has probably tilted the odds for selecting the EU as the best candidate for expanding its role, and after its gradual transformation into the European Federation, serve wider aims, than just purely European objectives.

 Irrespective of a particular route that the EU takes, or is forced to take towards federalization (e.g. at the time of a super crisis), it should announce within a year some immediate interim measures.
-There are, in my view, at least three such commitments that should be made by the Council of Europe within the promised Future of Europe Conference probably to commence on 9th May 2020:
+There are, in my view, at least three such commitments that should be made by the Council of Europe within the promised Future of Europe Conference probably to commence in the autumn 2020: